Early career pharmacists

 - Find your next career opportunity with SHPA’s Jobs Board, designed to make looking for your new position easy

-- Take your career to the next level with a two-year SHPA Residency and residents, then challenge yourself with an Advanced Training Residency
+- Take your career to the next level with a two-year SHPA Resident Training Program, then challenge yourself with a Registrar Training Program

 - Network with industry leaders and expand your knowledge across 30 pharmacy disciplines by joining Specialty Practice